 It’s a new year and what better time to start planning out this year’s intranet content calendar.
-In this post, we focus on fun ideas that can spur fun, employee-sourced content.
+In this post, learn how to engage employees with fun ideas that can spur fun, employee-sourced content.
 All you need is to provide a little bit of structure, incentive, and kindling for this engagement to take off.

 - Communicate the program before launching.
-Bring it up at a company meeting and promote it in your newsletters so people understand the program and know where to go.
+Bring it up during internal meetings and promote it in your company newsletters so people understand the program and know where to go.
 This is an effective way to gain momentum.

 - Get the buy-in from your governance committee to ensure everyone is on board

 - Have incentives in place so people can win prizes.
 Prizes are fun and it will spur engagement and help you recognize and congratulate winners